 Develop knowledge of career and research-related opportunities and resources on and off-campus

 Increase self-confidence in applying for internships, jobs, and post-baccalaureate education

 Engage with like-minded peers to develop career self-confidence in relation to identity and background

 How to Apply | Spring 2022

 Application Criteria: Interest in developing and enhancing professional development.

 Program Incentives: As an incentive for full participation, participants will receive a gift card of $250.00 to Kohl’s Department Store and a certificate of achievement.

 Program Size: The program is restricted to 15 students per session in order to optimize interaction by all seminar members.

 Online Application/Deadline: Applications are now open.
-The deadline to apply is Friday, August 30th, 2019 by 5pm.Completed application must be submitted online using the following link: https://bit.ly/2YnXGcf
+The deadline to apply is Monday, January 28th, 2022 by 5 pm.
+The completed application must be submitted online using the following link:

 Failure to attend orientation results in dismissal from the program.